 PYRUKYND® (mitapivat) Approved in the EU for the Treatment of Pyruvate Kinase (PK) Deficiency in Adult Patients

+First and Only Disease-modifying Therapy for EU Patients with Rare Blood Disorder

-CAMBRIDGE, Mass., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. AGIO, a leader in the field of cellular metabolism pioneering therapies for rare and genetically defined diseases, today announced that the European Commission (EC) has granted marketing authorization for PYRUKYND® for the treatment of PK deficiency in adult patients.
+/EIN News/ -- CAMBRIDGE, Mass., Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (Nasdaq: AGIO), a leader in the field of cellular metabolism pioneering therapies for rare and genetically defined diseases, today announced that the European Commission (EC) has granted marketing authorization for PYRUKYND® for the treatment of PK deficiency in adult patients.
 PYRUKYND® is a first-in-class, oral PK activator and the first approved disease-modifying therapy for patients in the EU with this rare, debilitating, lifelong hemolytic anemia.

 “People with PK deficiency suffer from a lifetime of chronic anemia, associated complications and symptoms that can be detrimental to their work, family and social lives,” said Andreas Glenthøj, hematologist and head of the Danish Center for Hemoglobinopathies at Rigshospitalet, and associate professor at the University of Copenhagen.
 “PYRUKYND® offers new hope for this community, and I am honored to have contributed to the research efforts that enabled the approval of the first therapy for adults with PK deficiency in the EU.”